To make a real change

 If you could start again, would you do something different?

-I do not think so, because everything was necessary to be where I am right now.
+I do not think so, because everything was necessary for me to be where I am right now.

 Every experience is part of an authentic story.